-Some accidents occur because a person was careless and created a bad situation, while others are due to things beyond a persons control, such as mechanical failure, problems with the road they are traveling, weather related conditions and so on.
+- Things beyond a person’s control, such as mechanical failure, problems with the road they are traveling, weather related conditions and so on

 Regardless of the cause of an accident, if there is damage it is likely that all of the participants in the accident will need to contact their auto insurance carriers to make a claim and to ensure that all of the damages are covered.

 If you are in this particular situation, read on and learn some general tips to help you decide whether or not you will be facing an increase in your auto insurance after a car accident and then be sure and use the FREE tool on this page to compare quotes for car insurance!